Sonja Morawetz Sinclair: Personal life

-Sonja was born in Úpice, Czechoslovakia, on December 3, 1921, to parents Frida Glaser Morawetz and industrialist Richard Morawetz.
+Morawetz Sinclair was born in Úpice, Czechoslovakia, on December 3, 1921, to parents Frida Glaser Morawetz and industrialist Richard Morawetz.
 She grew up in Prague.
-In late 1938 she fled Czechoslovakia through Nazi Germany to Great Britain.
+In late 1938, she fled Czechoslovakia through Nazi Germany to Great Britain.
 She spent a year at Badminton School in Bristol before moving to Canada.
 As a student at Trinity College, University of Toronto, she served as editor-in-chief of the Trinity Review.

-Her sister-in-law Cathleen Synge Morawetz was a distinguished mathematician at NYU.
+Morawetz Sinclair's sister-in-law Cathleen Synge Morawetz was a distinguished mathematician at NYU.
 Her brother Herbert Morawetz was also a notable chemist at NYU.
 Her brother Oskar Morawetz was a notable classical music composer.

+Morawetz married Ric Sinclair in 1945; he died in 2006.
+They had two sons and a daughter.
+Sonja Sinclair died in Toronto on May 23, 2024, at the age of 102.